realA10001986/Time-Circuits-Display/README.md

 Selects 24-hour clock mode, ie hours go from 0 to 23, "AM" and "PM" are permanently dark.

-##### &#9654; Beep by default
+##### &#9654; Default beep mode

-If checked, the "beep" on every second is enabled after power-up.
-(Can be enabled and disabled anytime by typing 000 followed by ENTER.)
+Selects the power-up "beep" mode.
+"Auto: xx secs" enables the beep for xx seconds after entering a destination time, after triggering a time travel, and upon (real or fake) power-on.
+Can be changed at any time by typing 000 (off), 001 (on), 002 (Auto 30secs) or 003 (Auto 60secs) followed by ENTER.

 ##### &#9654; Time-cycling interval